 “Dealing with risk is part of governance and leadership, and is fundamental to how an organization is managed at all levels.” — International Organization for Standardization

-In February 2018, the International Standards Organization (ISO) released an updated version of its risk management guidelines, ISO 31000:2018, which can be purchased for about $95.
+In February 2018, the International Organization for Standardization (ISO) released an updated version of its risk management guidelines, ISO 31000:2018, which can be purchased for about $95.
 The 2018 update, which replaced the prior version from 2009, provides:

 Updated and simplified language and reference structures;